-Summer learning loss contributes to the achievement gap putting low income students as much as three years behind by the fifth grade.
-In contrast, Horizons students gain reading skills during the six week summer program.
-Swimming is a life-saving skill that many low-income children fail to acquire and learning to swim is also a hallmark of our Summer Program.
-Most students come to us not knowing how to swim and fearful of the water.
-Overcoming this fear and learning to trust and take risks ultimately builds self-esteem that spills over into the classroom.
-Our student-teacher ratio is 3.7 to 1.
+Summer learning loss contributes to the achievement gap putting low-income students as much as three years behind by the fifth grade.
+In contrast, Horizons students gain reading skills during the six-week summer program, in part because of our highly individualized approach to instruction and learning.
 Horizons students are in classes of 12 with a Head Teacher and Teaching Assistant.
 During the academic portion of the day, the students are often divided in “half groups” to create differentiated learning sections and maximize teacher attention per child.